4lessandrodev/post-back-dev/README.md

 ```

 - Call the public end point to save your data
-- Provide any string as param to your identify your temp database
+- Provide any string as param to identify your temp database
+- Body must be json object

 ```sh